-After decades out of the limelight, Portugal is stepping into the spotlight as one of Europe’s hottest destinations.
-We’ve chosen 20 of the best things to do in Portugal to inspire your next trip.
+After decades out of the limelight, Portugal has stepped into the spotlight as one of Europe’s hottest destinations.
+I’ve chosen 20 of my favourite things to do in Portugal to inspire your next trip.

 Short on time?
 Don’t miss my step by step guide for the perfect 7 days in Portugal.